OrdnanceSurvey/android-sdk-demo-google-maps-android-conversion/README.md

 #### Registration and Access ####

 In order to access and use the Service via the OpenSpace Android-SDK, you must [apply for an API key.](https://github.com/OrdnanceSurvey/openspace-android-sdk#getting-started)
-You must use the _package_ name as specified in the AndroidManifest.xml file.
+You must use the _package_ name as specified in the AndroidManifest.xml file for your project.

 ```XML
 <?xml version="1.0" encoding="utf-8"?>